There is a BIG hole in SafeSleaves Story About Protection From 5G mmWave technology!

 All QuantaCases have a shielded speaker hole, making it easy to test how conductive the shielding in the front cover is with an inexpensive Ohm meter!
 Highly conductive shielding where needed, with absolutely nothing conductive where it can negate shielding efforts by interfering with tower signal, leading to an increase in output power.
 This is a top design priority!

 Not even the little metal loophole exists on a Quantacase for good reason if you understand that microwaves are affected by these added metallic accessory features.
-Compromising the predictability of the RFR fields around a phone with metal rings, magnets, or metal plates on the device in locations known to affect nearfield emissions for added accessory features becomes counterproductive for these safe-proclaimed anti-radiation phone cases due to known laws in physics.
+Compromising the predictability of the RFR fields around a phone with metal rings, magnets, or metal plates on the device in locations known to affect nearfield emissions for added accessory features becomes counterproductive for these self-proclaimed anti-radiation phone cases due to known laws in physics.

 QuantaCase Dose Not Suffer From These Known Popular Anti-Radiation Case Design Flaws!!!